adobe/jsonschema2md/README.md

 # Usage: node index.js
 #
 # Options:
 #   -d, --input       path to directory containing all JSON Schemas or a single JSON Schema file.
 This will be considered as the baseURL  [required]
 #   -f, --isFile      pass if input is a single file path
 #   -o, --out         path to output directory (default: ./out)
+#   -m, --meta        add metadata elements to .md files Eg -m template=reference.
+Multiple values can be added by repeating the flag Eg: -m template=reference -m hide-nav=true
-#   -x, --schema-out  pass to output JSON Schema files including description and validated examples in the _new folder at output directory
+#   -x, --schema-out  output JSON Schema files including description and validated examples in the _new folder at output directory
-#   -s, --metaSchema pass it followed by path to Custom meta schema to validate other schemas
+#   -s, --metaSchema  path to Custom meta schema to validate other schemas

 # run task
- node index.js -d ../models/schemas/draft-04/
+$ node index.js -d ../xdm/schemas/draft-04/
 # generated output for whole folder is written to ./out
 ```